Community celebrates July 4

 Community members found ways to celebrate Independence Day safely whether that was watching a fireworks display from afar or holding their own displays at home.
-Photos were submitted to Boonville Daily News through Facebook.
+Photos were submitted to The Mexico Ledger through Facebook.

 Community members found ways to celebrate Independence Day safely whether that was watching a fireworks display from afar or holding their own displays at home.
-Photos were submitted to Boonville Daily News through Facebook.
+Photos were submitted to The Mexico Ledger through Facebook.

 Choose the plan that’s right for you.
 Digital access or digital and print delivery.